Learn-Together-Pro/ComputerScience/dbms/learn.md

 - :moneybag: - paid
 - ( _certificate_ ) - certification
 - 🔽 - download
-- ⚡ - practice
+- ⚡ - practice, it is possible to interact and get feedback from the system
 - ( _official_ ) - official material
-- ( _interactive_ ) - it is possible to interact and get feedback from the system
 - ( _blog_ ) - blogs
 - ( _example_ ) - code sample that can be executed
 - ( _short_ ) - short overview